sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 ### Configure an MCP Client to Connect to the MCP Server

- If you’re using a different agent, the setup will look very similar and follows the same MCP concepts.
+ If you are using a different agent, the setup will look very similar and follows the same MCP concepts.

 1. Open the **Cline** extension.
 Below the prompt box, choose **Manage MCP Servers**.